 - Transfer of credit for course work already finished at another institution must comply with the rules of the School of Graduate Studies.
 Students completing the M.S. degree at Rutgers must gain permission from the advisory committee and the Graduate Program Director to begin Ph.D. studies.

-- Financial support derived from the budget of the Department of Entomology (Entomology TAs and above- or below-the-line GAs) or from endowed fellowships restricted to students in the Graduate Program in Entomology shall be limited to no more than a total, from all such sources, of 3 years for students who enter the Ph.D.
-Program with an M.S. in Entomology, and 4 years for students who enter the Ph.D.
-Program with or without an M.S. in Entomology.
-The School of Graduate Studies requires that the Ph.D. be completed within 7 years of enrollment for that degree.
+- Financial support derived from the budget of the Department of Entomology (Entomology GA's) or from endowed fellowships restricted to students in the Graduate Program in Entomology shall be limited to no more than a total, from all such sources, of 3 years for students in the Ph.D Program.
+The School of Graduate Studies requires that the Ph.D normally be completed within 7 years of enrollment for that degree.

 - A graduate student enrolled in the Master's program may petition the Graduate Program Faculty to have his/her status advanced to the Ph.D. program, if his/her advisory committee determines that his/her overall performance in research and course work warrants such a status change.
 A petition for status change must be made by letter to the Graduate Program Director by the student, stating the justification for the change.
 The Graduate Program Director will then obtain the recommendation of the Graduate Student Acceptance and Progress Committee, and report to the Graduate Program Faculty in the next faculty meeting.